Lishang25/-Wildlife-Bird-Population-Monitoring-Computer-Vision-System-/README.md

-## Real-time wildlife intelligence system for detecting, tracking, and analyzing birds and animals.
+## Real-time wildlife intelligence system for detecting, tracking, and analyzing birds and animals

 ## Features